yoursunny/NDNts/packages/ws-transport/README.md

 if (process.env.CI) { return; }

 // Create a WebSocket face.
-// Unless other specified, the face is added to the default Forwarder instance.
+// Unless otherwise specified, the face is added to the default Forwarder instance.
 // You may set an alternate Forwarder instance in the first argument.
 //
 // A route for "/" prefix is added automatically.